Activeyixiao/topic-specific-vector/README.md

 - In this step we apply LDA (Latent Dirichlet allocation) on wiki-dump and get k-topic mixed distributions.
 - Follow the instruction on this tortual (https://radimrehurek.com/gensim/wiki.html) and get required files (tf-idf and something else) for wikidump:
 - run LDA on the output documents: `python3 LDA_model.py` (This command generate a json file maps each wiki-tilte to its topic distributions)
-- you can also skip this section and directly download the wiki-topic-distribution from here: https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EQGaudFrhFdFllXBh180TEUBS_eXrGLapKex4o3sv98zog?e=kDGVKg
+- you can also skip this section and directly download the wiki-topic-distribution in our experiment setting (k=25): https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EQGaudFrhFdFllXBh180TEUBS_eXrGLapKex4o3sv98zog?e=kDGVKg

 ## Sentence sampling:
 - collect sample sentences for using two strategies (C and T types respectively)
 - file required:
   a txt file containing all the words you want to have vectors (In our case, the file is in here: https://cf-my.sharepoint.com/:t:/g/personal/wangy306_cardiff_ac_uk/EXg5FWbRhLVDlXrPAd0vwCUBNkMTiJGiSRTFQtaYtOycaA?e=nSpwYY)
-  LDA_topic_dictionary: (following our experiment setting, we choose k=25 as number of topics.
+  wiki-topic-distribution: (following our experiment setting, we choose k=25 as number of topics.
 This file can be downloaded from above section)

 - Run command `python3 WTV1.py`
 - Run command `python3 WTV12.py`